-Want a badaboom presentation for your next dinner party?
-The Cauliflower Tandoori is a great way to go, plus it’s healthy, easy and mildly spicy, who could resist?
+Want a Bada-Boom presentation for your next dinner party?
+This whole roasted Cauliflower Tandoori is a great way to go; plus, it’s healthy, easy and mildly spicy; who could resist?

-I know… I know… Tandoori actually means the Tandoor oven they cook with in India, it’s not an actual sauce… But in our globalized world and also to adjust the spice level of India to the fragile tongues from the westerners, the “tandoori” marinade is the solution.
-Tandoori marinade comes in a paste, sold around the world, and it’s a great way to experiment with Indian food at home.
-Plus it gives a nice red color to food.
-You could also make it yourself with a bunch of spices but I like it best in its paste form.
-You’ll have to mix the paste to a natural yogurt; I like it extra tasty and red so I always use the same quantity of yogurt as tandoori paste.
-If you happen to have some, add a tad of garam masala spice to the marinade it gives it an extra spicy touch.
+I know… Tandoori means the Tandoor oven they cook with; in India, it’s not an actual sauce… But in our globalized world and adjusting India’s spice level to the Westerners’ fragile tongues, the “tandoori” marinade is the solution.
+Tandoori marinade comes in a paste, sold worldwide, and it’s a great way to experiment with Indian food at home.
+Plus, it gives a nice red colour to food.
+You could also make it yourself with spices, but I like it best in its paste form.
+You’ll have to mix the paste with natural yogurt; I like it extra tasty and red, so I always use the same quantity of yogurt as a tandoori paste.

 - 1 cauliflower

-- Cook in the oven lower level with a sheet of aluminium paper on top at 180°C (350F) for 45-50 minutes depending on the size
+- Cook in the oven lower level with a sheet of aluminum paper on top at 180°C (350F°) for 45 minutes.